openbmc/openbmc/upstream-layers/meta-openembedded/meta-networking/README.md

 This layer is intended to be a central point for networking-related packages and configuration.
-It should be useful directly on top of oe-core and compliments meta-openembedded.
+It should be useful directly on top of oe-core and complements meta-openembedded.
 It should be primarily useful to the following groups:

       - Anyone building a small networking device (eg. a home router /